Seminar: Physics of the Emergence of Life – Übersicht

 The Seminar is geared towards Masterstudents, however talented, late Bachelorstudents willing to digg deep into more special concepts are also welcome.
-Papers will focus on recent advances on the topic (last 4 years) and include theoretical treatments and also reviews of experimental methods.
+Papers will focus on recent advances on the topic (not older than say 3 years - exceptions for some classic papers)

 Prof. Dieter Braun

 The first 12 Topics + Papers can be downloaded here (pwd see lecture).
 On 19th Oct, we will discuss the topics and distribute them among the students.
 They cover the following topics (here are the 2 missing theory topics):